• About

 What a Belize beach looks like

-Beach things I should’ve left behind
+Beach things I should have left behind

 The beach towels

 Both places we stayed provided us with all the beach towels we could ever need.
 I have no idea why I thought a beach cabana on the beach wouldn’t provide these.
+I think it was too much time spent in Venezuela where they barely provide electricity.

-Leave these at home!
+Anyway, leave these at home!
 They take up a lot of space in your suitcase and smell awful the entire week you drag them around.

 Obviously this trip was before I started traveling with quick-dry, microfiber towels.
 These are much easier to pack, are super absorbent, dry quickly, and don’t smell bad!